Films at the Lexi group of Brent U3A

 The Lexi Cinema, 194b Chamberlayne Road London NW10 3JU.

 Logo right © Lexi Cinema.

 Buses 6, 52, 187, 302; Kensal Rise Overground station.

-More at the Lexi website.
+More about Amazing Grace at the the Lexi website.

 If you know anyone who isn't on this electronic letter service, can you pass this news on?